 Despite the growth in October and November, in the latest 3 months, UK GDP has fallen by -0.3%.
 It means that it is a close call as to the direction of the economy in the 4th quarter overall but with the December figure likely to have been affected by various industrial disputes and the challenging outlook for both firms and consumers, there is still a good chance that GDP will have fallen.

 Going back to the November figures, the growth was generated in the service sector where output expanded by +0.2% compared to October, with the largest contributions coming from administrative & support services and information & communication.
 However, perhaps the most interesting thing in this part of the data release was the growth of +0.4% in consumer-facing services, with the ONS suggesting that this was led by food & beverage service activities as the football World Cup, despite the fact that this only started on the 20th of the month.
 Indeed, they also noted that the largest negative contribution to consumer-facing services came from sports activities, amusement & recreation because fewer football matches took place in the UK because of the World Cup.

 We have already discussed the manufacturing sector, so that just leaves construction where output overall was unchanged from the October figure in volume terms.
 This is a combination of a fall in new work (-0.4%) and a rise in repair & maintenance activity (+0.6%), although even this hides divergence within these two parts of the sector.
 Infrastructure new work and non-housing repair & maintenance both increased while the main negative contributions came from private housing where both new work and repair & maintenance activity fell.

-You can download the ONS Statistical Bulletins from their web-site at https://www.ons.gov.uk/releasecalendar (11 November) or request them from MTA.
+You can download the ONS Statistical Bulletin on the monthly GDP figures from their website at https://www.ons.gov.uk/releasecalendar (13 January) or request it from MTA